Dr Mark Brown

 -

 I joined the School of Law in September 2014.
-Prior to that I had spent four years developing a small law and justice consultancy focused on actors in the international sphere and based in Geneva, while also working as a Chamonix-based professional mountain guide.
+Prior to that I spent four years developing a small law and justice consultancy focused on actors in the international sphere, based in Geneva, while also working as a Chamonix-based professional mountain guide.

-Academically, I spent much of my career in Australia where I was in the criminology program at the University of Melbourne until 2011.
+My early career was spent in Australia where I was in the criminology program at the University of Melbourne until 2010.
 In 2011 I was a visiting professor at the Institute for Criminology and Criminal Law at the University of Lausanne.
-I retain a Senior Honorary Fellow position at Melbourne and have continued to teach intensive masters modules on punishment and detention there and on occasion at the University of Sydney and University of New South Wales.
+I retain a Senior Honorary Fellow position at Melbourne and have taught intensive masters modules on punishment and detention there and at the University of New South Wales and the University of Sydney.

-I have worked extensively on in the Indian subcontinent in a number of capacities going back to 1999 when I held a visiting appointment at University of Delhi Law School.
-My research has taken me to Bhutan, India and Pakistan and I have spent a number of winters in Kashmir and Nepal.
-In recent years I have been visiting and working with colleagues at Jigme Singye Wangchuck School of Law in Thimphu, Bhutan, some of which has been funded by the UK’s Global Challenges Research Fund.
+I have worked on the Indian subcontinent in several capacities since 1999 when I held a visiting appointment at University of Delhi Law School.
+My research has taken me to Bhutan, India and Pakistan and I have spent a number of winter seasons in Kashmir and Nepal.
+In recent years I have been visiting and working with colleagues at Jigme Singye Wangchuck (JSW) School of Law in Thimphu, Bhutan, some of which has been funded by the UK’s Global Challenges Research Fund and the Leverhulme Foundation.

 - Qualifications